Quick Overview: Our Top 10 Picks for Sony A6000 Lenses

 All the cameras available in the a6000 series operate on the same system.
 They are equipped with a sensor of the same size and mount type.
 These cameras are compatible with Sony E mount lenses and can also work with lenses of different mount types if you use an adapter.

 All those professional photographers who are switching to Sony and own a specific kind of lens they love often resort to adapters so their E mount cameras become compatible to work with any type of lens.
 With a good adapter and mirrorless camera, lens options aren’t a limiting factor.

-Each of these models are sold as independent bodies or as part of a kit.
+Each of these models is sold as independent bodies or as part of a kit.
 For example, Sony 16-50mm f/3.5-5.6 is a kit zoom lens that offers a versatile focal range, but there are other best a6000 lenses that offer varied perspectives, wider apertures, faster AF, and better bokeh.
-If you want to enhance your photography and kick it up a notch, you may want to go beyond the kit zoom lens and purchase the best lenses for Sony a6000.
+If you want to enhance your photography and kick it up a notch, you may want to go beyond the kit zoom lens and purchase the best lenses for the Sony a6000.

 Top 10 Best Lenses For Sony A6000 in 2021

 The first model on our list of best lenses for a6000 is Sony E 35mm f/1.8 OSS.
 It is a prime lens that offers the fastest way to get better at composition, simplifies the picture taking process by getting rid of the variable of several focal lengths (as offered by zoom lens).
 A zoom lens has a different place in photography, but a prime lens is a necessity for every photographer, especially for Sony a6000 owners.